mayooear/gpt4-pdf-chatbot-langchain/README.md

 **If you run into errors, please review the troubleshooting section further down this page.**

+Prelude: Please make sure you have already downloaded node on your system and the version is 18 or greater.

 ## Development

-1. Clone the repo
+1. Clone the repo or download the ZIP

 ```
 git clone [github https url]
 ```

 2. Install packages

-First run `npm install pnpm -g` to install pnpm globally (if you haven't already).
+First run `npm install yarn -g` to install yarn globally (if you haven't already).

 Then run:

 ```
-pnpm install
+yarn install
 ```
+After installation, you should now see a `node_modules` folder.

 3. Set up your `.env` file